-Balancing valves, also known as circuit setters, are vital components in heating, ventilation, and air conditioning (HVAC), and plumbing systems.
-The main function of these valves is to create a planned flow resistance and precisely measure and adjust the flow of fluid through it.
-They control the fluid flow (usually water or a water-glycol mixture) in a system which helps achieve proper heating or cooling in a building and improve system performance.
+Balancing valves, or circuit setters, are vital components in heating, ventilation, air conditioning (HVAC), and plumbing systems.
+The primary function of these valves is to create a planned flow resistance and precisely measure and adjust the fluid flow through it.
+They control the fluid flow (usually water or a water-glycol mixture) in a system, which helps achieve proper heating or cooling in a building and improves system performance.

 Balancing valves are an essential part of HVAC systems.
-They maintain an equilibrium in the distribution of water or air across the system.
+They maintain an equilibrium in water or air distribution across the system.
 By avoiding any imbalance in the flow, these valves can reduce energy consumption, enhance system efficiency, and save costs.
 Moreover, they help enhance the lifespan of the HVAC system by preventing undue stress on any single component.

 Working Principle of Balancing Valve